 Polyunsaturated fats come in two main varieties:

-- Omega-3: Good sources include tuna, salmon, flax seeds, walnuts and chia seeds.
+- Omega-3: Good sources include several kinds of fish, like herring tuna, salmon, flax seeds, walnuts and chia seeds.

 - Omega-6: Canola, soybean and sunflower oils fall in this category.

 Remember that fats are just one part of what you eat.
 “You don’t want to hyper-fixate on just fats,” cautions Taylor.
 “Look at the foundation of your entire diet.
 Build an eating pattern that’s good for you and one you can enjoy.”